dballif/dballif/README.md

 ### Hi there 👋

-## Favorite Thing about being a developer:
+## Why I'm a Developer:
-The opportunity to work on an so many different projects in many different areas.
 It gives me the opporutunity to continue to learn about whatever I want to by providing a hands on experience building something.
+There are so many opportunities to build cool things in pretty much every domain.
+I don't have nearly enough time to go learn about all the things I want to learn, let alone actually build soemthing cool with that new knowledge.

 ## What I'm Currently Working On:
 Well, there's a few projects in the works right now.